Artist: Jean-Léon Gérôme (French, Vesoul 1824–1904 Paris)

-This arresting picture was made after Jean-Léon Gérôme returned to Paris from a twelve-week expedition across the Near East in early 1868.
-Enjoying fame, prestigious clients, membership in the Institut de France, and a lucrative relationship with the art publisher Goupil (his father-in-law), Gérôme was at the height of his career when he dressed a model in his studio with the exotic textiles he had acquired in the Levant.
-Calling the picture Bashi-Bazouk ("headless" in Turkish), he evoked the ferocious, lawless, and unpaid soldiers who fought for plunder—although it is difficult to imagine this beautiful man charging into battle wearing such an exquisite silk tunic.
-Famous for rendering textures with the subtlety of the best seventeenth-century Dutch genre painters, Gérôme spared no effort in this tour de force, endowing the model with a dignity not typical of his orientalist fantasies.
+This arresting picture was made after Gérôme returned to Paris from a twelve-week journey to the Near East in early 1868.
+He was at the height of his career when he dressed a model in his studio with textiles he had acquired during the expedition.
+The artist’s Turkish title for this picture—which translates as "headless"—evokes the unpaid irregular soldiers who fought ferociously for plunder under Ottoman leadership, although it is difficult to imagine this man charging into battle wearing such an exquisite silk tunic.
+Gérôme’s virtuosic treatment of textures provides a sumptuous counterpoint to the figure’s dignified bearing.